A career in real estate can be personally and financially rewarding in both the commercial and residential real estate

 Step 1: PROFESSIONAL TRAINING

 All potential real estate licensees must have a high school diploma or equivalent and are required to successfully complete 60 hours of education before attempting the state real estate exam.
 The education takes the form of two mandatory classes; each one concludes with a final exam: 1) Real Estate Fundamentals, which covers terminology, law, and theory; and 2) Real Estate Practice, which applies these principles to the in-and-outs of a sales transaction.
 The REALTORS® Educational Institute has been licensed since 1979 and offers these courses at its classroom in Pittsburgh and online.
 New classes begin monthly; click here to learn more.
 Take your classes at our trusted school, the largest real estate school in Western PA.
 There is never any recruiting pressure and, unlike schools associated with real estate companies, there are never any employment contracts to sign.
 Our only focus is on student success!

 Step 2: TAKE THE LICENSE EXAM

 The Pennsylvania real estate license exam is a multiple-choice test, which contains 80 questions about general real estate principles and 30 questions specific to real estate laws in Pennsylvania.
 Examinations are administered periodically at locations across the state.
 To schedule your exam or to learn more about the testing process, contact PSI Examination Services, the Pennsylvania Real Estate Commission's testing provider.
 Examinations are offered daily (five to six days a week).
-The Candidate Information Bulletin (CIB) has a list of all local testing facilities.
-To receive a copy, please visit www.psiexams.com.
+The Candidate Information Bulletin has a list of all local testing facilities.
+To download a copy, go to www.psiexams.com.
 There is an exam fee (in addition to application fees you'll pay directly to the State Real Estate Commission).
 Prior to the exam, you will be required to provide a transcript demonstrating your successful completion of the classes above.

 Step 3: SELECT A BROKERAGE